YuanchenBei/yuanchenbei.github.io/_pages/about.md

 # News
 - 2024.11: &nbsp;🎉 Our paper on **GNNs for Ambiguous Classification** is accepted by KDD 2025.
-- 2024.10: &nbsp;🎉 Our paper on **LLM-based Cold-Start Recommendation** is accepted by WSDM 2025.
+- 2024.10: &nbsp;🎉 Our paper on **LLM-based User Behavior Simulator** is accepted by WSDM 2025.
 - 2024.10: &nbsp;🎉 Our paper on **Correlation-based GNNs for Recommendation** is accepted by TKDE 2024.
 - 2024.09: &nbsp;🎉 Our paper on **Out-of-Vocabulary Item Recommendation** is accepted by NeurIPS 2024 as a spotlight.
 - 2024.09: &nbsp;📚 Invited as the reviewer for ICLR 2025.